includeramon/blog/README.md

 Features to do:
   - make it SPA(Single Page application)
   - add in the edit page the renderd markdown view.
-Right now, it just adds directly and rendered on the user dashboard
+Right now, it just adds directly and rendered on the user dashboard and Main page
   - improve layouts
   - Pagination on Main page
   - Pagination on Users Page